 Yes.
 MLD therapy is covered by most insurers under the massage therapy category.

 Direct billing is only available for open/active MVA (motor vehicle accident) insurance claims.
 We also provide clinical assessments and treatment plan reports for insurers and lawyers if you're in the process of seeking a claim.

-A 75-minute initial assessment and MLD therapy session is $136.56 with taxes.
-Sixty-minute therapy sessions are $109.25.
+A 75-minute initial assessment and MLD therapy session is $140.00 after taxes.
+Sixty-minute therapy sessions are $112.00 after taxes.
 Your therapy costs will depend on the nature of your swelling and the treatment plan you choose.